launchfort/flock/README.md

 # Flock

-Flock is a database agnostic migration library.
+Flock is a database agnostic migration library and command line tool.

-*NOTE: Currently only works with Postgres databases.*

-A migration is a Node module that exports the following functions.
+Where a migration is a Node module that exports the following functions.

 ```
 {